OCA/crm/crm_action/README.rst

 Installation
 ============

-To install this module, you just need to select the module and insure yourself dependancies are available.
+To install this module, you just need to select the module and insure yourself dependencies are available.

 Configuration
 =============